Clinical decision aid for nirsevimab (Beyfortus™) in newborn infants up to 6 months

 • trisomy 21 or another genetic condition that increases the risk of

-severe RSV disease
+severe RSV disease.

 4. Refer to the Australian Immunisation Handbook Vaccination for people who are immunocompromised chapter

 5. The dose of nirsevimab for infants weighing <5 kg, born during or entering their 1st RSV season, is 50 mg (0.5 mL).
 The dose of nirsevimab for infants weighing ≥5 kg, born during or entering their 1st RSV season, is 100 mg (1 mL).
 Nirsevimab is administered by intramuscular injection.
+Note: Newborn infants should receive nirsevimab prior to discharge from hospital.
+Primary care providers with an eligible infant up to 6 months of age who did not receive nirsevimab before discharge from hospital can order nirsevimab on the NSW State Vaccine Centre for eligible infants.

-Current as at: Tuesday 25 March 2025
+Current as at: Wednesday 26 November 2025

 Contact page owner: Immunisation